Rise to Success: Career Highlights of Willie Nelson

 April 2010: Nelson receives "Feed the Peace" award

-June 23, 2010: Nelson inducted into the Library of Congress's National Recording Registry
+June 23, 2010: Nelson inducted into Library of Congress's National Recording Registry

-On June 23, 2010, Willie Nelson was inducted into the Library of Congress's National Recording Registry, recognizing his significant contributions to the field.
+On June 23, 2010, Willie Nelson was inducted into the Library of Congress's National Recording Registry.

-In 2010, Willie Nelson founded Luck Films, a company dedicated to producing feature films, documentaries, and concerts.
+In 2010, Willie Nelson founded Luck Films, a company dedicated to produce feature films, documentaries, and concerts.

-2011: Induction into the National Agricultural Hall of Fame
+2011: Inducted to the National Agricultural Hall of Fame

-2012: Announcement and Release of 'Roll Me Up and Smoke Me When I Die: Musings from the Road'
+2012: Released "Roll Me Up and Smoke Me When I Die: Musings from the Road"

-In 2012, Willie Nelson announced the release of his new autobiography, Roll Me Up and Smoke Me When I Die: Musings from the Road, which was released on November 13 and contained biographical details, family pictures, and his political views and marijuana advocacy.
+In 2012, Willie Nelson released his autobiography, Roll Me Up and Smoke Me When I Die: Musings from the Road, named after his song, containing biographical details, family pictures, political views, and marijuana advocacy.
+The book's artwork was designed by Nelson's son, Micah, and the foreword was written by Kinky Friedman.

 Roll Me Up and Smoke Me When I Die: Musings from the Road